prometheusresearch/baseline-codebase/src/rex.port/README.rst

 Database Schema Graph
 =====================

-For the purpose of describing how ``rex.port`` works, we will use a sample database schema that describes individuals participating in medical studies.
+For the purpose of describing how ``rex.port`` works, we will use a simple database schema that describes individuals participating in medical studies.
-Information about research subjects is stored in the table ``individual``, with PHI data being separated in a table ``identity``.
+Information about research subjects is stored in table ``individual``, with PHI data stored separately in table ``identity``.
 Research studies are stored in table ``study``.
-Each study have a number of protocols, which describe the roles of individuals participating in studies.
-Finally, table ``participation`` link individuals to study protocols.
+Each study has a number of protocols, which describe the roles of individuals participating in studies.
+Finally, table ``participation`` connect individuals to study protocols.

 The following diagram describes the schema::